PTAHume/MyNewRoBoFriend/README.md

 You can even re-issue the PLACE command

-Example (Can you guess hwerre the robo will end up?):
+Example (Can you guess where the robo will end up?):
 ```sh
 PLACE 1 1 NORTH
 MOVE